IB Career Programme Pathway

 - An IBCP core consisting of the following:

-- Language development extension that suits one's needs, background, and context
+- Language & Cultural Studies portfolio that suits one's needs, background, and context

-- 50-hour community and service component completed and documented over 2 years beginning September of 11th grade and not before
+- Community Engagement component completed and documented over 2 years beginning September of 11th grade

 - Reflective Project which will analyze, critically discuss, and evaluate an ethical dilemma associated with a particular career path

-- Personal and Professional Skills course during 8th period second semester of junior year and during the school day first semester of senior year
+- Personal and Professional Skills course during second semester of junior year and then first semester of senior year

 - A two-year Career-related study (CRS) in one of the following areas: